globocom/huskyCI/.github/pull_request_template.md

 ## Pull Request Details

-Please provide a brief about the problem this PR is solving.
+Please provide a brief summary about the problem this PR is solving.

 ### Related Issue(s)